Look, if you’re serious about building wealth through real estate in Canada, you need to understand investment property mortgage rates. Period.

 If you’re self-employed or scaling fast: Explore DCR loans.
 The flexibility is worth the fees if you’re serious about growth.

 Always shop multiple lenders.
 Rates vary significantly.
+Understanding why brokers consistently beat banks on investment deals can save you thousands.
 A mortgage broker can help you navigate which lenders accept high rental income ratios, which ones have the best rates for your profile, and which programs match your strategy.

 -